×

 What are the schools in Cascais like?

 "Go and visit; it might not be for you if you are against your child learning the Bible.
 We are Christians, so we like that.
-There are many other non-christian families though that appreciate the good morals that are encouraged here," remarked one expat living in Cascais with children attending International Christian School of Cascais.
+There are many other non-christian families though that appreciate the good morals that are encouraged here," said one expat in Cascais with children at International Christian School of Cascais.

 What are the pros and cons of living in Cascais?